How to Make Blue Drinks and Cocktails NATURALLY (with Blue Spirulina)

 What is Blue Spirulina?

 Cyanobacteria (and spirulina in particular) are free-floating bacteria that grow in bodies of water.
-Spirulina, i.e. the species that is beneficial to humans, is cultivated in open ponds, usually in tropical or sub-tropical areas.
+Spirulina, the species that is beneficial to humans, is cultivated in open ponds, usually in tropical or sub-tropical areas.
 They thrive in relatively warm, high-pH (basic) water and may be a promising way to help address global food security and malnutrition.
 If you want to learn more about spirulina, check out this detailed article on Wikipedia.

 Blue Spirulina Nutrition